 Will HIV Affect How I Live My Daily Life?

-An HIV infection does have consequences for your body, but those can be taken care of by taking medication prescribed by a health care professional daily.
-But what about your mental health and well-being?
+Living with HIV can have serious consequences for your body, but those physical effects can be prevented or treated by taking medication prescribed by a health care professional.
+That takes care of your body -- but what about your mental health and well-being?

 While the medical community has worked hard to make HIV a manageable, chronic illness, our society still has a long way to go in eradicating HIV stigma and making the lives of people living with HIV easier.